To improve my public speaking skills I became a soapbox speaker: a person who stands in a public place and talks.

 ‘It is the subliminal message that such usage gives yourself.
 If I say, I feel stupid, that is valid.
 It is what it is – just a feeling.
 Harmless.
 If I say, I am stupid, and my sense of self is robust, it may also be harmless.
 If my sense of self is fragile, and I say this, I am laying down and reinforcing the neural pathway in my brain that tells me I am stupid.
 This is all done out of awareness.
 So we need to be aware of the words that we use.
 It’s okay to feel stupid; it’s pretty stupid to think that you actually are!’

 ‘Sometimes people ask us how we are, expecting the answer, “I’m fine, thanks.”
-But what if we’re not?’
+That’s the answer I give.
+But what if I’m not feeling fine?’

-In western culture this question is a standard greeting, and a form of acknowledgement.
+In western culture this question is a standard greeting and a form of acknowledgement, so it’s alright to say, “I’m fine”.
 However, if the person knows you well, and is genuinely enquiring as to your wellbeing, consider being honest and accurate.
 For example, ‘I feel disconcerted, thanks.’